lache-melvin/best-practice-context/README.md

 1. It's a web application that gives its users the ability to learn about and co-create a filter for high quality learning content on the internet.
 This purpose will serve _learners_ and we'll refer to this aspect as **The Best Practice App**.

 2. It's a model fullstack application Enspiral Dev Academy can use as a standard for the naming, structure and application shape for the EDA challenges and group projects.
-This purpose will server EDA _teachers_ and we'll refer to this aspect as **The Best Practice Model**.
+This purpose will serve EDA _teachers_ and we'll refer to this aspect as **The Best Practice Model**.

 ## Setup